-- New research finds that pathological narcissism increases one's risk of depression.
+- Recent research finds that pathological narcissism, both grandiose and vulnerable, increases one's risk of depression.

-- Although both grandiose and vulnerable narcissists are at higher risk for depression, impaired emotional processing appeared to lead to a higher risk of depression in vulnerable narcissists.
+- Impaired emotional processing appeared to lead to a particularly high risk of depression in vulnerable narcissists.

 In proportion, narcissism is healthy, bolstering secure attachment with a positive self-image, adaptive responses to embarrassment, a sense of pride and gratitude toward oneself for self-efficacy, and a balanced interest in one’s appearance, accomplishments, and social standing.